 - LCGi: For the Long BSR format, this field indicates the presence of the Buffer Size field for the logical channel group i.
 The LCGi field set to 1 indicates that the Buffer Size field for the logical channel group i is reported.
 The LCGi field set to 0 indicates that the Buffer Size field for the logical channel group i is not reported.
 For the Long Truncated BSR format, this field indicates whether logical channel group i has data available.
 The LCGi field set to 1 indicates that logical channel group i has data available.
 The LCGi field set to 0 indicates that logical channel group i does not have data available;

 - Buffer Size: The Buffer Size field identifies the total amount of data available according to the data volume calculation procedure in TSs 38.322 [3] and 38.323 [4] across all logical channels of a logical channel group after the MAC PDU has been built (i.e. after the logical channel prioritization procedure, which may result the value of the Buffer Size field to zero).
 The amount of data is indicated in number of bytes.
 The size of the RLC and MAC headers are not considered in the buffer size computation.
 The length of this field for the Short BSR format and the Short Truncated BSR format is 5 bits.
 The length of this field for the Long BSR format and the Long Truncated BSR format is 8 bits.
 The values for the 5-bit and 8-bit Buffer Size fields are shown in Tables 6.1.3.1-1 and 6.1.3.1-2, respectively.
 For the Long BSR format and the Long Truncated BSR format, the Buffer Size fields are included in ascending order based on the LCGi.
 For the Long Truncated BSR format the number of Buffer Size fields included is maximised, while not exceeding the number of padding bits.
+For the pre-emptive BSR, the Buffer Size field identifies the total amount of the data expected to arrive at the IAB-MT of the node where the pre-emptive BSR is triggered.
+Pre-emptive BSR uses only the Long BSR format.

+NOTE: For the pre-emptive BSR, if configured, the LCGs to be reported, the expected data volume calculation, the exact time to report pre-emptive BSR and the associated LCH are left to implementation.

+NOTE: The mapping of LCGs between the ingress and egress links of an IAB node for purposes of determining expected change in occupancy of IAB-MT buffers (to be reported as pre-emptive BSR) is left to implementation.

 NOTE: The number of the Buffer Size fields in the Long BSR and Long Truncated BSR format can be zero.